Spring 2022 Baseball/Softball Information

 Can my son/daughter play down?
 The only time this is typically considered is for a 6yo who has never played before.
 In this case, if you wish to sign up for T-ball, please complete your registration (you'll automatically be registered for Rookie B/8U softball) then send an email to firstname.lastname@example.org and your order can be edited.

 Can I request a coach or to play with a friend?
 No, we do not accept requests to play with a particular friend or to play with a specific coach.
-Teams will be assigned by the player agent of each age group.
+Coaches will draft players in all age groups(except Tball).
 The only exception to this is for siblings, who will be automatically placed on the same team as each other if they are in the same age group (unless parents request they play on separate teams).

 What is included with my registration?